MitLware/MitLware-java/README.md

 }
 ```

-An immutable version is provided for each mutable component.
+Each mutable component has an immutable version that corresponds in the same manner.